18F/18f.gsa.gov/_posts/2015-08-10-18f-design-methods.md

 18F’s first randomized, controlled experiment to measure how receiving a set of method cards affected people's knowledge and comfort with our design methods.
-Our research showed that 18F teammates who received cards were slightly more knowledge and comfortable with methods than a control group whose members didn’t receive cards.
+Our research showed that 18F teammates who received cards were slightly more knowledgeable and comfortable with methods than a control group whose members didn’t receive cards.
 (We’ll report more on this in a future blog post — stay tuned.)